Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 Write an R Markdown file `project-description.Rmd` to

 -   introduce shortly the general topic of your task (to put it in context)
--   introduce the data set, it's origin and important information of what-is-what, etc.
+-   introduce the data set(s), it's origin and important information of what-is-what, etc.
+-   define data manipulation goals if needed (also fine if this is the main focus of the project!)
 -   define the visualization goal(s) and possible intermediates

 It is fine to be vague at some points but you should formulate a clear goal and roadmap.